-- levels of the indices - level of interest rates in the U.S., Canada and other markets in which securities underlying the indices trade - dividend yields on the shares underlying the indices - index volatility or degree to which the level of the indices change - time remaining until maturity.
+- level of the index - level of interest rates in the U.S. and Canada - dividend yields on the shares underlying the index - index volatility or degree to which the level of the index changes - time remaining until maturity.

-What is an Extraordinary Event?
+What is an extraordinary event?

-An Extraordinary Event is an event which could have an impact on our ability to perform our obligations under the Notes or to hedge our position in respect of our obligation to make payments under the Notes.
-An Extraordinary Event could include, among other things, the suspension of or a limitation on trading on any relevant principal exchange with respect to an index in securities that comprise 20% or more of the level of such index, any court or governmental order prohibiting us from performing our obligations or any governmental action which has a material adverse effect on relevant financial markets.
-An Extraordinary Event may delay the time at which percentage changes for a three-month period are determined and may allow us the option of crystalizing the amount of return payable and paying such amount before maturity by way of a payment of "Alternative Variable Return" in lieu of paying return, if any, at maturity.
-In the event that such an early payment is made, the amount paid will be subject to a reduction for our Extraordinary Hedging Costs.
-Despite an early payment of Alternative Variable Return in lieu of return at maturity, the principal amount will still be payable only at maturity.
+An extraordinary event is an event which could have an impact on our ability to perform our obligations under the Notes or to hedge our position in respect of our obligation to make payments under the Notes.
+An extraordinary event could include, among other things, the suspension of or a limitation on trading on any relevant principal exchange or related exchange with respect to the index in securities of companies that comprise 20% or more of the index, any court or governmental order prohibiting us from performing our obligations or any governmental action which has a material adverse effect on relevant financial markets.
+An extraordinary event may delay the time at which percentage changes for a three-month period are determined and may allow us the option of crystalizing the amount of return payable and paying such amount before maturity by way of a payment of "alternative variable return" in lieu of paying return, if any, at maturity.
+In the event that such an early payment is made, the amount paid will be subject to a reduction for our extraordinary hedging costs.
+Despite an early payment of alternative variable return in lieu of return at maturity, the \$10 principal amount per Note will still be payable only at maturity.